cdot/DiveClubResources/SERVER.md

 $ npm run update # run ncu-u to update npm dependencies
 $ npm run test # use nocha to run all unit tests
 ```
-To simplify app development, the sensors application can be run even when no
+To simplify app development, the server can be run even when no
 hardware sensors are available by passing the `--simulate` option on the
 command line.
 This can be done from the command line using:
 ```